Home > Make Your Move > 10 Essential Tips on Packing for and Moving to College

 7. Bring simple tools.

 Want to hang your favorite posters without damaging walls?
 Removable adhesive strips may be your new best friend.
-If you need to put anything together, a screwdriver would be a good idea, and you can’t go wrong with a multi-tool.
+If you need to assemble anything, a screwdriver would be a good idea, and you can’t go wrong with a multi-tool.

 8. Separate your must-haves.